 KSOS offers an interdisciplinary PhD Program in Service Science, combining technological, economic, legal, and societal perspectives.

 All fellows visit regular courses on service research during their PhD life cycle, which is certified by written examination.
-A large variety of courses is offered, based upon a specific syllabus of Master courses at KIT and the Karlsruhe Service Research Institute (KSRI).
+A large variety of courses is offered, based upon a specific syllabus of Master courses at KIT.
 Moreover, online universities such as Coursera and edX are part of the courses as well.
 As a result, all fellows gain fundamental knowledge and methodological skills in the area of service research, and also come to a mutual understanding in terms of scientific language and notation.
 During their PhD cycle fellows must at least pass 2 exams from KSRI courses.
 Students that have attended KSOS courses (or comparable substitutes) can have these approved by the KSOS administration (with a weight of 1/2 of the course’s credits).
 A list of all currently KSOS-accredited lectures is provided here.

 Besides the courses on service research, each fellow visits PhD method seminars over the course of the program.
 Varying courses are offered each semester, typically in the format of a partly interactive 90-minutes workshop with 3-10 participants.
 Past seminars covered topics such as Entrepreneurship and Science, Web-Scraping 101, Analytics and Statistical Learning, and Statistics in R. In general, the seminars are of practical nature and require active participation.
 Hence, KSOS fellows are encouraged to attend the PhD seminars frequently.
 Throughout their PhD journey a minimum of 2 PhD seminars must be attended by each fellow.
 A list of past and upcoming seminars is provided here.
 Each PhD method seminar yields 1 credit.